 Towards the end, when Red’s character is finally granted parole and he is set free, he steps outside the prison, but there is still one more stone wall in front of him visually: the other side of the gatehouse.
 I think it implies that he may be free physically but he is still not free mentally, and that he could go back inside any time.

-As a shooter, Deakins is known for being a meticulous planner, but also being open to 'Happy accidents'.
-He strives to achieve an emotional connection with the characters and story.
-He favours working traditionally, over using extensive CGI, but again it seems this is not so from a rejection of the technology but because of his obsession with authenticity and keeping viewers immersed in the story.
+As a shooter, Deakins is known for being a meticulous planner, but also being open to ‘Happy accidents’.
+He strives to achieve an emotional connection with the characters and the story.
+He prefers working traditionally over extensively utilizing CGI, but again it seems this is not so from a rejection of the technology but because of his obsession with authenticity and keeping viewers immersed in the story.

 Practically, when working he likes to be behind the camera, so he can respond to the action, as opposed to watching a monitor and using a camera operator.
 He favors shooting with ‘prime’ lenses.
 These are lenses with fixed focal lengths as apposed to ‘zoom’ lenses.
 He cites using a 27mm a lot, which is a slightly wider angle, and means the cameraman needs to be in quite physically close to the actors when shooting, creating an sense of intimacy and immediacy.

-For myself, it was hardly a chore revisiting this amazing film that I have possibly now seen half a dozen times, and I could highly recommend revisiting this classic while paying attention fluid camera work and set-pieces and how light plays an integral part to telling the film's story.
+For myself, it was hardly a chore revisiting this amazing film that I have possibly now seen half a dozen times, and I could highly recommend re-watching this classic while paying attention to the fluid camera work, set-pieces, and how the use of light plays an integral part to telling the film’s story.

 The Shawshank Redemption (1994) – One Shot

 The Shawhank Redemption on Rotten Tomatoes